Samoftheforrest/follow-the-leader/README.md

 **Multiplayer Mode**
 - A version of the game in which one player is the "leader" - this player goes first and creates the path.
 Then, the second player has to copy the path exactly.

+**Time-trial Mode**
+- A version of the game which the user has to race against the clock to complete as many runs through the minefield as possible.

+**Save High Scores**
+- Allow users to save their highest score, and have an additional page in which displays a leaderboard of the highest scores of all players.

 ## Technologies Used